The Challenger Medal

 2. A short curriculum vitae of the nominee is required.

-3. The nomination should be submitted by a single proposer with support by one or preferably two others.
+3. The nomination should be submitted by a single proposer with support from one or preferably two others.

-4. Nominations should be submitted to the President of The Society (from whom advice may also be sought) by June 2014.
+4. Nominations should be submitted to the President of The Society (firstname.lastname@example.org) (from whom advice may also be sought) or to the Honorary Secretary (email@example.com) by April 1st 2022.

 5. Nominations and applications will be considered by the Council of the Challenger Society.